tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 *We don't always know who's coming down the road, but sometimes it's this maniac in a lambo*
 <br>

- To approach this problem we create an entirely deterministic situation in our simulator, add some stochastic behaviour to an oncoming duckiebot, create a probability distribution over their position, and use that distribution to inform our motion plan.
+ To approach this problem we created an entirely deterministic situation in our simulator, added some stochastic behaviour to an oncoming duckiebot, created a probability distribution over their velocity, and use that distribution to inform our motion plan.